Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 11. What effect does continued exposure to stressors have on health ?`Page 530`
 12. What are Psychophysiological disorders and psychosomatic disorders ?
 Describe any change ?
 13. How does stress affect us ? `Page 531`
 14. What is General adaptation syndrome (GAS)?
 What are its stages ?
-Define the stages ?
+Define the stages ?`532`
-15. How do people move out of the third stage after they have entered it?
+15. How do people move out of the third stage after they have entered it?`532`
-16. What is the criticism on seyle,s theory ?
+16. What is the criticism on seyle,s theory ?`533`
-17. What are the consequences of stress ?
+17. What are the consequences of stress ?`534`
-18. Why is stress so damaging to the immune system?
+18. Why is stress so damaging to the immune system?`534`
-19. What is coping and catogeries of coping ?
+19. What is coping and catogeries of coping ?`534`
+20. List different coping strategies ?`534 ->`
-20. What is the least successful form of coping ?
+21. What is the least successful form of coping ?
-21. What are defense mechanism ?
+22. What are defense mechanism ?
 Give examples ?
-22. What is emotional Insinuation ?
+23. What is emotional Insinuation ?
 Why is it not useful ?
-23. What is learned helplessness and how is it learned ?`Page 535`
+24. What is learned helplessness and how is it learned ?`Page 535`
-24. What are coping style ?
+25. What are coping style ?
 What is hardiness ? `Page 535`
-25. How do hardy people approach stressful situations ?
+26. How do hardy people approach stressful situations ?
-26. What is resilience ?
+27. What is resilience ?
-27. How social support affects brain processing ?
+28. How social support affects brain processing ?
-28. How can we deal with the stress in our lives? `Page 537`
+29. How can we deal with the stress in our lives? `Page 537`
 ---
 #### Summary
 ---